Dilmun: Mythology

 In the early epic Enmerkar and the Lord of Aratta, the main events, which center on Enmerkar's construction of the ziggurats in Uruk and Eridu, are described as taking place at a time "before Dilmun had yet been settled".

 Dilmun, sometimes described as "the place where the sun rises" and "the Land of the Living", is the scene of some versions of the Eridu Genesis, and the place where the deified Sumerian hero of the flood, Utnapishtim (Ziusudra), was taken by the gods to live forever.
-Thorkild Jacobsen's translation of the Eridu Genesis calls it "Mount Dilmun" which he locates as a "faraway, half-mythical place".
+Thorkild Jacobsen's translation of the Eridu Genesis calls it "Mount Dilmun", which he locates as a "faraway, half-mythical place".

 Dilmun is also described in the epic story of Enki and Ninhursag as the site at which the Creation occurred.
-The later Babylonian Enuma Elish, speaks of the creation site as the place where the mixture of salt water, personified as Tiamat met and mingled with the fresh water of Abzu.
-Bahrain in Arabic means "the twin waters", where the fresh water of the Arabian aquifer mingles with the salt waters of the Persian Gulf.
+The later Babylonian Enuma Elish speaks of the creation site as the place where the mixture of salt water, personified as Tiamat, met and mingled with the fresh water of Abzu.
+'Bahrain' in Arabic means "the twin waters", where the fresh water of the Arabian aquifer mingles with the salt waters of the Persian Gulf.
 The promise of Enki to Ninhursag, the Earth Mother:

 For Dilmun, the land of my lady's heart, I will create long waterways, rivers and canals, whereby water will flow to quench the thirst of all beings and bring abundance to all that lives.

-Ninlil, the Sumerian goddess of air and south wind had her home in Dilmun.
+Ninlil, the Sumerian goddess of air and south wind, had her home in Dilmun.

-However, it is also speculated that Gilgamesh had to pass through Mount Mashu to reach Dilmun in the Epic of Gilgamesh, which is usually identified with the whole of the parallel Lebanon and Anti-Lebanon ranges, with the narrow gap between these mountains constituting the tunnel.
+However, it is also speculated that Gilgamesh had to pass through Mount Mashu to reach Dilmun in the Epic of Gilgamesh, which is usually identified with the whole of the parallel Lebanon and Anti-Lebanon mountain ranges, with the narrow gap between these mountains constituting the tunnel.

+Samuel Noah Kramer noted similarities with the Sumerian myth and biblical paradise motifs.
+Dilmun as a place where "the lion does not slay, the wolf was not carrying off lambs", has been paralleled with Isaiah 11, where "the wolf shall dwell with the lamb, the leopard shall lie down with the kid, an ox and a young lion will graze together".